 - Target a long-tail keyword in your headline – e.g., How to Build a Successful Blog.

 - Research current, accurate data to back up facts and opinions.

-- Make your content extremely interesting.
+- Create content that is extremely interesting.

 - Add relevant images, graphics, videos or slide presentations.